DieShell/zlib/README.md

-# zlib
+# z

 This is a simple CMake package for the [zlib](https://zlib.net) compression library.
+Note the project is called `z` in order to allow CMake to actually find this version of zlib without interfering with the likely installed system zlib.

 Note that the zlib source distribution's _contrib/_ directory is not part of zlib, and is therefore not part of this project.

 ## CMake options